Ditch the Generator for Under $1200? – RV Solar Project

 EPEVER 40A MPPT Solar Charge Controller

 At $196.00 for a 40amp MPPT solar charge controller we honestly thought the EPEVER Solar Charge Controller was going to be a lot of talk with poor performance.
 We honestly couldnt be happier with this little guy and its hard to find a better value at this price point.
 With features like an included remote for in-coach monitoring, MPPT functionality, Battery temperature sensor options, and bluetooth phone support (untested) we can’t believe how much bang you get for your buck with this little charge controller.
-Now full disclosure we haven’t been in enough sun (summer) to really test this little unit but so far we are very happy with it’s performance for the money.
+Full disclosure, this charge controller has a max output of 520 watts at 12 volts so our solution has more solar power than the charge controller can put out, but the manufacture has told us the extra power will only be a problem in direct summer sun and the controller can handle the output).
+Candidly we haven’t been in enough sun (it is winter now) to really test this little unit but so far we are very happy with it’s performance for the money.
+One thing we love is that this unit can be wired in parallel which means we can add a second charge controller and split the system driving 2 panels to each charge controller to maximize power (and allow for 2 additional panels to be added down the road).

 Solar Wiring (The Basics)